ruchirhuchgol-del/Agentic_solutions/Trading_Agent/README.md

 ##  Success Metrics

-- Complete full analysis cycle within 5 minutes for a single stock
+- Complete a full analysis cycle within 5 minutes for a single stock
 - Provide actionable trading signals with confidence levels
 - Generate comprehensive risk assessments
 - Create explainable reports for all decisions